CSCS

 Neck: Look right and left

-Stand or sit with the head and neck upright.
+Stand or sit with your head and neck upright.

-Turn the head to the right using a submaximal concentric muscle action.
+Turn your head to the right using a submaximal concentric muscle action.

-Turn the head to the left using a submaximal concentric muscle action.
+Turn your head to the left using a submaximal concentric muscle action.

 Neck look right and left